 They did it.
 They won.
 They beat the Devils, scraped by with just one more point than the Rangers, and they were going into playoffs.
 They fucking did it.
 Nolan collapses after the game, just sits in his stall with his head between his legs, and tries to tune out the team as they make a ruckus around him.
 He doesn't move, feels like he can't move.
-He knows Nico is going to be outside waiting for him, knows he shouldn't keep him too long or he'll get pissy and call Nolan mean names.
+He knows Nico is going to be outside waiting for him, knows he shouldn't keep him too long or he'll get pissy and call Nolan mean names in German.
 Nolan just can't move.
 He's a few seconds away from panicking about it.
 He can feel the sweat cooling between his thighs, feel where his chest plate is chafing against his armpits.
 He wants to undress, wants a shower.
 Needs a shower.
 He'd pulled his sweater off, but hadn't gotten any further before he felt like his strings had gotten cut, and he'd collapsed into his stall next to Wayne's.
 And now he can't fucking move.

 "You planning on going home in your gear?" someone says, pressing cold fingers to the back of Nolan's neck.
 He recognizes the feel of them before he even registers the voice.

 "S'cold, Vanya." he grumbles, even as he presses into the contact.
 His neck feels hot, flushed.
 The fingers wrap around his nape, squeeze a little bit.
 He feels Ivan dig his thumb into the muscle right at the top of his spine, where they both know his migraines sit when they travel that far back on his skull.
 Nolan flinches at the contact, and Ivan hums to himself, steps to the side so the light is behind him, not shining on Nolan's face.